 This page explores the basics of logic and argumentation.
 Please also view the page on the different types of evidence used in arguments.

-Argumentation is the staple of most, if not all, academic writing as well as everyday discussions, debates, and RDTs.* Given the importance of argumentation, a writer should test and make certain that the point being argued is solid and well-founded rather than an unsupported statement, easily torn to shreds by a professor or colleague.
+Argumentation is the staple of most, if not all, academic writing.
+Given the importance of argumentation, a writer should test and make certain that the point being argued is solid and well-founded rather than an unsupported statement, easily torn to shreds by a professor or colleague.

 Ideally, a decent argument will be both valid and sound.

 A valid argument is one where if all the premises are true, so that the conclusion necessarily follows.
 A non-valid argument is one where even if the premises are true, the conclusion does not necessarily follow.
 A sound argument is a valid argument with true premises, whereas an unsound argument has at least one false premise.

 All fish have gills.
 All goldfish are fish.
 All goldfish have gills.

 All Facebook users receive lower than average grades in their classes.
 All single students are Facebook users.
 All single students get lower than average grades.